flyingcircusio/doc/src/infrastructure/vms/index.md

 - VMs are run on the Linux Qemu/KVM hypervisor.

-- Virtual disks are stored in CEPH RBD volumes.
+- Virtual disks are stored in Ceph RBD volumes.

 - The guest operating system is a 64-bit NixOS Linux managed by the Flying Circus.